 A comprehensive global report commissioned by Accenture emphatically highlighted growth and talking points about the emerging industry in 2017.

-Online scourge of hacks & breaches
+Scourge of hacks & breaches

 Daily, you hear more and more about hacks, and data compromises.
 With the UK’s Lloyds Bank breach last year; the trust by its consumers to share their financial and personal information, some would say, is completely gone.

-In addition, you go onto a site look review products and before you know it, you are bombarded with adverts on the products that you have been looking at elsewhere.
+In addition, you go onto a site to review products and before you know it, you are bombarded with adverts on the products that you have been looking at elsewhere.
 This has led some consumers to abandon shopping carts and refrain from using online retailers.

 If not adequately protected, the newly established Fintech system might suffer a similar data breaches.